jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-08-09-some-thoughts-on-python-for-r-users/index.md

 </SOAP-ENV:Envelope>
 DEBUG:suds.client:headers = {'SOAPAction': '"http://api.eyeblaster.com/IAdvertiserService/GetAdvertisers"', 'Content-Type': 'text/xml; charset=utf-8'}
 ```

+## When to Reach for Python as an R User

 I guess most R users are not programmers but many of them are quite good at understanding how a program works.
 Therefore, if there is an area that R is not strong, it'd be alright to consider another language to make life easier.
 Among those, I consider Python is easy to learn and it can provide a range of good tools.
 If you're interested, please see my next article about [some thoughts on Python](/blog/2015-08-08-some-thoughts-on-python).